How to Make a Stylish Melted Plastic Lamp Shade and Lamp

-This was the course of action I chose with the light above - the plastic didn’t melt like I was expecting, but I came to terms with a different look.
+That’s what happened with the light below - the plastic didn’t melt like I was expecting, but rather than throw it out, I readjusted my expectations.

 More often or not, when things go wrong, they can be fixed - it just takes a little bit of extra commitment, so don’t give up too quickly.